 Understanding Application-Aware Routing (AAR)

-Application-Aware Routing is a sophisticated networking technique that goes beyond traditional packet-based routing.
+Application-aware routing is a sophisticated networking technique that goes beyond traditional packet-based routing.
 It considers the unique requirements of different applications, such as video streaming, cloud-based services, or real-time communication, and optimizes the network path accordingly.
-By prioritizing and steering traffic based on application characteristics, it ensures smooth and efficient data transmission.
+It ensures smooth and efficient data transmission by prioritizing and steering traffic based on application characteristics.

 Benefits of Application-Aware Routing